 Chelsea is situated in Royal Borough of Kensington & Chelsea.
 Council tax bands in 2019 are as follows:

 |Band||Royal Borough of Kensington & Chelsea Council Tax (2018/19)|

 Are Chelsea conveyancing fees fixed?

 Some conveyancing solicitors in Chelsea provide legal services on an hourly rate others work on a fixed fee.

-Our panel of expert solicitors work on a fixed legal fee basis, with no unexpected 'add-ons'.
+Your expert solicitor will work on a fixed legal fee basis, with no unexpected 'add-ons'.
 Your quote will explain in detail what you will pay when your house purchase or sale goes through.

 If, for any reason at all, your house purchase or sale does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.

 I'm purchasing a home in Chelsea which property searches will I require?